My goal is to help rid the world of ineffective graphs, one exploding, 3D pie chart at a time.

 Through this blog, I aim to teach storytelling with data through examples and practical tips.
 My goal is to bring data to life and use it to communicate a story to an audience, with a focus on simplicity and ease of interpretation.

-Click here to sign up for the storytelling with data mailing list and get the latest blog updates, workshop announcements, and other great content.
+Sign up for the storytelling with data mailing list and get the latest blog updates, workshop announcements, and other great content.
+Follow @storywithdata for regular tips and related resources.